A man thought he was staying in a Miami Airbnb. He was in the wrong house.

 Only then did Drecksler realize that something had gone wrong between fetching the GPS coordinates from Airbnb, entering them into Google Maps and then using that information to call an Uber.
 Despite traveling professionally — he is founder of the site TravelisLife.org — and using Airbnbs extensively for a decade, he inadvertently ended up next door to the guesthouse he had rented.

 “It’s just the perfect storm at 2 a.m. of following the instructions incorrectly that happened to work,” he said in an interview with The Washington Post.
-An Airbnb representative declined to comment on the ordeal.

 Sleepy and mortified, Drecksler apologized profusely to the homeowner, whose name he still does not know.